nathaneltitane/dextop/README.md

 # Linux on Android -  Termux // Dextop // Ubuntu

-Version: 12-03-2021
+Version: 12-22-2021

 ![termux dextop](https://github.com/nathaneltitane/dextop/blob/master/dextop.png?raw=true)

-Dextop turns your modern Android device into a full workstation in a matter of minutes without all the hassle of technical know-how or having to dig through the internet to get it to work: Dextop is easy and user friendly.
+Dextop turns your modern Android device into a full workstation in a matter of minutes!
+No hassle or deep technical know-how required: Dextop is easy and user friendly.

 Comparison in between Dextop and other projects:

 - It provides you with a selection of the Ubuntu distribution base images: stable, popular and user-friendly knowledge bases.
 - It expands the installed base image to run just like a normal PC installation.
-- It generates a user profile for secure access and a home directory for you to work in.
+- It generates an actual user profile and prepares a functional home directory for you to work in, esily and securely.
 - It installs all the necessary applications and utilities to provide you with the right experience.
 - It sets up your internal (and external, when available) storage media for flexible, system-wide access.
 - It handles all the technical intricacies related to a container (chroot/proot) installation so that you do not have to bother with them and get right to work.